timgruenecker/Home_Credit_Project/README.md

 This project predicts whether a loan applicant will default, based on financial and demographic data from the [Home Credit Kaggle competition](https://www.kaggle.com/competitions/home-credit-default-risk).
 The data includes information from applications, credit history, and external sources.

-Rather than optimizing for the highest AUC, the goal was to build a solid and interpretable baseline model using only a limited number of features.
+Rather than optimizing for the highest AUC, the goal was to build a **solid and interpretable baseline model using only a limited number of features**.
 This project served as my first complete end-to-end machine learning pipeline, including feature engineering, cross-validation, ensembling, and automated evaluation.

 ## Project Structure